 Read a Review of Post-Dated by Wayne Schoech:

-A few early comments about Post-Dated: The Schooling of an Irreverent Bonsai Monk:
+Praise for Post-Dated: The Schooling of an Irreverent Bonsai Monk:

 - “An illuminating book for those seeking the true meaning of bonsai…revealing how bonsai opens our hearts to compassion and the poignant beauty of nature.” —Felix Laughlin, President, National Bonsai Foundation